 The next time you set out exploring, you’ll probably bring some valuable items with you, like your jewelry, camera, phone, and laptop.
 Unless, of course, you’re going for a rustic excursion to detox from your electronics (kudos if you are!).

 Truth is, a lot of these things tend to go missing during international travel.
-Here’s a shocking stat: 12,000 laptops are lost every week at airports in the US.
-(Dell) That’s more than one laptop every minute!
+Here’s a shocking stat: One of the few major studies of the problem, conducted by the Ponemon Institute, found that 12,000 laptops are lost every week at airports in the US.
+That’s more than one laptop every minute!

 The good news is protecting your valuables isn’t that hard.
 There are tons of simple hacks that’ll help you keep your valuables safe and sound while you travel.

 Whether you’re planning a Eurotrip with your BFFs or an exotic family vacation, here are the steps you should take to protect your stuff abroad.

 1. Get insured

 Here’s a secret: One of the most unknown perks of renters and homeowners insurance is that they cover your stuff not just at home, but also anywhere in the world.
 So if your laptop’s swiped from your hotel room, or you’re at an international music festival and your phone is stolen, you’re insured.